 After the initial shock wore off, police quickly learned that the bears weren’t going to attack.
 A Royal Canadian Mounted Police sergeant said, “They were tame.
 They just sat around watching.
 At one point, one of the bears climbed onto the hood of a police car, sat there for a bit, and then jumped off.”

 Guard dogs also monitor pot plantations.
-In fact, they are so common that you can actually buy specially trained dogs for “cannabis protection” online now.
+In fact, you can buy specially trained dogs for “cannabis protection” online now.
 Alligators as watchdogs, or “watchgators,” aren’t as common, but they aren’t just a one-time oddity, either.
 It’s a trend that’s seen from Pennsylvania and Maryland all the way across the country to California.

 “Mr. Teeth” was one such gator.
 At 1.5 meters (5 ft) long, he was found patrolling a grower’s bedroom with 15 kilograms (34 lb) of pot.
 Another gator was the 25-kilogram (55 lb) Wally, who was discovered in a swimming pool in Hemet, California.
 Wally was guarding 2,200 plants that would have brought in approximately $1.5 million.